Detailing

 | Annual cost | ~$140 | ~$1,200 |

 Winner: Depends on your time value.
-At $60/hour, DIY actually costs more.
+At $60/hour, DIY costs more in time.

 Scenario 3: Paint Correction